 The Organization provides facility and administrative support to Expandability under a management agreement.
-As of December 31, 2017, the Organization has amounts due from Expandability totaling \$88,042 related to costs incurred under the management agreement.
+As of December 31, 2018 and 2017, the Organization has amounts due from Expandability totaling \$23,484 and \$88,042, respectively, related to costs incurred under the management agreement.

 In November 2017, the Organization entered into a lending agreement that provides advances to Expandability of up to \$200,000 with no interest charged and the balance due in one year.
-As of December 31, 2017, the total amount outstanding with Expandability is \$50,000.
+The entire principle balance was extended for an additional year from the original note making the due date November 2019.
+As of December 31, 2018 and 2017, the total amount outstanding with Expandability was \$190,000 and \$50,000, respectively.

-SECTION II

-SUPPLEMENTARY INFORMATION
+SECTION II SUPPLEMENTARY INFORMATION